Why the name Beantin?

 Even though The Cow is my favourite character, I have a particular fondness for Beantin and her intelligence.
 Beantin works well from a web-age branding perspective.
 Written as a single word it is readable, searchable and recognisable.

 Admittedly, one thing I failed to realise was that many Swedes wouldn’t automatically recognise Beantin as English, and often pronounce it “Be-an-ten”.
 On the plus side, when I created Beantin webbkommunikation in 2006, there was the obvious bonus that beantin.se was still available.

 Only 24 hours in a day…

-The Gowland website isn’t quite as well maintained as I’d like it to be.
-The 24-hour limit gets in the way of doing everything.
-But read more about the characters and take a look at some of the cartoons.
-Some day soon I’ll start drawing more Gowlands again, and hopefully painting a few more on canvas.
+The Gowland website doesn’t exist any more I’m afraid.
+But you can still read more about the characters here and perhaps I’ll start drawing more Gowlands again, and hopefully painting a few more on canvas.